paradigmxyz/.github/profile/README.md

 Among other things, we are currently building:
 * [Reth](https://github.com/paradigmxyz/reth): Modular, contributor-friendly and blazing-fast implementation of the Ethereum protocol, in Rust
 * [Foundry](https://github.com/foundry-rs/foundry/): A fast, portable and modular toolkit for Ethereum application development written in Rust.
+* [Alloy](https://github.com/alloy-rs/): High-performance, well-tested & documented libraries for interacting with Ethereum and other EVM-based chains, in Rust.
 * [Artemis](https://github.com/paradigmxyz/artemis): A simple, modular, and fast framework for writing MEV bots in Rust.
 * [Paradigm Data Portal](https://github.com/paradigmxyz/paradigm-data-portal): A collection of open source crypto datasets for researchers and tool builders
 * [Flood](https://github.com/paradigmxyz/flood/): A load testing tool for benchmarking EVM nodes over RPC.